Honors Contract Guidelines

 - Contracted courses must be taken for a letter grade.
 Like all Honors courses, courses contracted for Honors credit must be completed with a grade of B or better in order to count towards graduation as a Commonwealth Scholar and good standing in the Honors College.

-- The consequences for failure to complete the work to satisfaction of the instructor must be clearly stated in the contract.
+- Students who fail to complete the proposed work to the satisfaction of the instructor will not earn Honors credit for the course.